×

 File Upload Limits

-• The maximum size of files that an end user can upload to the DigitalSuite platform is 25 MB.
+• The maximum file size that an end user can upload to the DigitalSuite platform is 25 MB.

-• The maximum size of all files that an end user can upload to the DigitalSuite platform is 1 GB.
+• The maximum size of all files that single end user can upload to the DigitalSuite platform is 1 GB. (*)

 Process Instance Lifespan